herrriehm/BeautifulABQ/README.md

 # ViridisABQ
-This snippet adds the fabulous Viridis colormap from matplotlib to Simulia Abaqus/CAE.
+This snippet adds the fabulous Viridis colormap from Python's [matplotlib](https://matplotlib.org/) to [Simulia Abaqus/CAE](https://en.wikipedia.org/wiki/Abaqus).
+Viridis has nothing but great advantages over the standard rainbow colormap (often called “jet”).
+All you have to do is use it.

 ![Cube in Viridis colormap in ABQ](viridiscube.png)